Apocalypse Child

 Apocalypse Child is a 2015 Philippine independent film directed and co-written by Mario Cornejo, set in the Philippine coastal town of Baler and featuring aspects of local surf culture.
 It stars Sid Lucero, Annicka Dolonius, Gwen Zamora, RK Bagatsing, Ana Abad Santos, and Archie Alemania, and was co-written by Mario Cornejo and Monster Jimenez.

+Synopsis

+Set in the town of Baler, Ford is a surfing instructor who has been wasting his life believing that he is the illegitimate child of the renowned director Francis Ford Coppola.
+When his childhood best-friend Rich returns as a congressman with his girlfriend Serena, Ford is forced to confront the myth, personal lies and neglected trauma of his past.